emurrug/VideoGameBaby/README.md

 If things seem wonky, it's because I'm a noob to both C# and Unity.
 Here is a record of some notes I thought to include when it comes to making changes within the Unity game file.

+#### **"Under Construction" Progress Updates**
+* Mike was able to trigger hand-waving in tutorial before clicking.
+This locked him out of progression out of the tutorial.

+#### **Compiling***
+* A reoccuring problem whenever I try to build across platforms is that the "System.Windows.Forms.dll is not allowed to be included or could not be found".
+I originally fixed this by switching the Scripting Runtime Version and API Compatibility Level to .NET 4.x within the Player Build Settings.

+* When compiling for a WebGL platform, I needed to also copy the Mono.Posix and Mono.WebBrowser DLL from "C:\Program Files\Unity\Hub\Editor\2018.4.23f1\Editor\Data\MonoBleedingEdge\lib\mono\gac"

+* 08.25.20 - Dynamic linking (DLL imports) are currently not supported by WebAssembly (this is a Unity-end bug).
+This is a problem for WebGL and creates the JavaScript error "To use dlopen, you need to use Emscripten's linking support..." in (at least) the chrome browser.
+When I compile the plugins, they "should be authored to link statically to the project instead"

 #### **Asset Organization**
 * I uploaded the "standard assets" package because it simplified some of the elements that I wanted to use.
 However, there are a lot of things in this package that I did NOT use.
 This *should* be cleaned out, but I have done this yet.